s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 transport for Windows Azure.[...]

-It is basically a set of APIs and libraries for communication between networks of nodes and easy use in a cloud environment.
-With it programmers can write fully-featured Haskell based cloud solutions targeting a wide range of environments.
+It is basically a set of APIs and libraries for communication between networks of nodes in a cloud environment.
+With it programmers can write fully-featured Haskell based cloud solutions targeting a wide range of architectures.

-While users can already write concurrent applications with the help of Cloud Haskell using some of its libraries or even with the bare communication API, it seems like a good idea to write parallel programs requiring less involvement from the user.
+While users can already write concurrent applications with the help of Cloud Haskell using some of its libraries or even with the bare communication API, it seems like a good idea to enable writing parallel programs requiring less involvement from the user.
-In the following Chapter we will therefore explore the possibility of a Cloud Haskell based backend for the `ArrowParallel` interface given in this thesis while explaining all the necessary parts of the API.
+In the following Chapter we will therefore explore the possibility of a Cloud Haskell based backend for the `ArrowParallel` interface given in this thesis while explaining all the necessary parts of Cloud Haskell's API.
 For easier testing and as this is only meant as a proof of concept, we only work with a local-net Cloud Haskell backend in this thesis.
 The results of this experiment, however, are transferable to other architectures as well when building upon the results presented here.